Gordon User Guide: Storage Overview

 For the vSMP nodes, /scratch is a symbolic link to /scratch1 and is provided to maintain a consistent interface to the SSDs across all SDSC resources that contain flash drives (Gordon and Trestles).

-The directories are purged immediately after the job terminates, therefore any desired files should be copied to either the home or parallel file system before the end of the job.
+These directories are purged immediately after the job terminates, therefore any desired files must be copied to the parallel file system before the end of the job.

 A small subset of Gordon nodes do not have a flash filesystem.
 If your job does not require the use of SSDs, you may wish to explicit request the "noflash" property when submitting your job (e.g.,